BioDataFuse/pyBiodatafuse/docs/source/index.rst

 ## 💪 Getting Started

-> A python package for integrating data from multiple existsing biomedical resources and assist in generating a knowledge graph on the data.
+pyBioDataFuse is a python package for integrating data from multiple existsing biomedical resources and assist in generating a knowledge graph on the data.

 Table of Contents